-1 The lines belong to the areas of which they are the boundaries.
+The lines belong to the areas of which they are the boundaries.
 In consequence, the touch-lines and the goal-lines belong to the field of play.

-- Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.
-A goal cannot in any case be allowed if the ball has been prevented by some outside agency from passing over the goal-line.
-If this happens in the normal course of play, the game must be stopped and restarted by the referee dropping the ball at the place where the ball came into contact with the interference. - 3 If the ball is going into goal, but before it passes wholly over the goal-line, a spectator enters the field and tries to prevent the goal but fails to make contact with the ball which then goes into goal, the referee shall allow the goal.
+Law X defines the only method according to which a match is won or drawn; no variation whatsoever can be authorised.
+A goal cannot in any case be allowed if the ball has been prevented by some outside agent from passing over the goal-line.
+If this happens in the normal course of play, other than at the taking of a penalty kick: the game must be stopped and restarted by the referee dropping the ball at the place where the ball came into contact with the interference.

+If the ball is going into goal, but before it passes wholly over the goal-line, a spectator enters the field and tries to prevent the goal but fails to make contact with the ball which then goes into goal, the referee shall allow the goal.